 Cognitive exercise programs (also called brain exercises, etc.) Any of various programs that stimulate memory and cognition, applied in an increasing number of memory care facilites.
-Some examples of programs are It’s Never 2 Late and (see below) Montessori Memory Care.
+Some examples of programs are the Ashby Memory Method (see above), It’s Never 2 Late and (see below) Montessori Memory Care.

 Continuing care.
 As with other phrases, this one is used differently depending on the context.
 In some states, for example, this refers to any facility that offers a continuum of care, from independence through long term care.
 In Canada, this most often is used interchangeably with long term care (see below).
 In a more generalised sense, this refers to care given to any patient with chronic health concerns including kidney disease and Alzheimer's.

 Convalescent care.
 Short term care required for anyone recovering from an operation or other medical health issue.
 Retirement homes offer convalescent care, especially for those recovering from hip surgery or knee surgery.
 Learn more about convalescent care.